shizukusoft/TweetNest/README.md

 ### en-US

 ```
-TweetNest is a Twitter account manager for iOS, watchOS and macOS.
+TweetNest is a Twitter account manager for iOS, iPadOS and watchOS.

 Key Features: